dataengineering-community/hackathon/projects/countries_information_ingestion/README.md

   - Top 5 countries with the largest Area
   - Top 5 countries with the lowest Area

-# BONUS
+# OPTIONAL
-- Present the above questions in any Visualization tool ( NOT MANDATORY )
+- Present the above questions in any Visualization tool

 # PROJECT REQUIREMENTS
 - Dedicated git repository needs to be created for the project